Imperial Pacific: History

 In April 2019, the United States Department of Labor secured a $3.3 million judgment against Imperial Pacific for wage and overtime violations.
 In September 2019, the Equal Employment Opportunity Commission filed a lawsuit against Imperial Pacific for sexual harassment and discrimination.

 In November 2019, the FBI raided the offices of Imperial Pacific for evidence of money laundering and wire fraud, and a federal grand jury subpoenaed the company regarding a corruption probe involving links with Northern Mariana Islands governor Ralph Torres.

 In March 2020, Imperial Pacific disclosed that the Financial Crimes Enforcement Network was probing it for possible violations of the Bank Secrecy Act.
 In June 2020, the Commonwealth Casino Commission of the Northern Mariana Islands announced that it was seeking to suspend Imperial Pacific's casino license for non-payment of money owed to a community benefit fund.

-In April 2024, Imperial Pacific filed for Chapter 11 bankruptcy, stating that it owes its creditors approximately $165.8 million.
+In April 2024, the Hong Kong High Court made a winding-up order against the company on the ground of insolvency.
+Its indirect wholly owned subsidiary, Imperial Pacific International (CNMI), LLC, filed for Chapter 11 bankruptcy in the Northern Mariana Islands, stating that it owed its creditors approximately $165.8 million.

+In March 2026, the Hong Kong High Court granted judgment in favour of Imperial Pacific International (CNMI), LLC in relation to an outstanding loan of US$1.5 million made in October 2016 to a visitor of the Imperial Palace casino in Saipan for the purpose of gambling.